dalogue1/PicoDVI-N64_PCB/README.md

     Passes 5V power to the HDMI port via a 0k resistor

-    Added 2.2k pull-up resistors to 5V are added for HDMI SCL and SDA signals
+    Added 2.2k pull-up resistors to 5V for HDMI SCL and SDA signals

     All resistors and resistor networks are large enough for hand-soldering by DIYers